Ghosts in Chinese culture: Movies

 The film is based on the story of a young woman who receives an eye transplant, which gives her supernatural powers.

 There are two remakes of this film, Naina, made in 2005 in India and The Eye, a 2008 Hollywood production starring Jessica Alba and produced by Peter Chan and Paula Wagner.

 The Maid is a 2005 Singaporean horror film telling of a maid recently arriving from the Philippines.
 She has to acclimate herself to the customs of the Chinese Ghost Month, during which she struggles with supernatural forces.
 The maid is employed by a Teochew opera family, a family with many secrets, who give her a place to stay in their dilapidated shophouse.
 The film broke the box office record in Singapore for the horror genre, won the European Fantastic Film Festival Federation Asian Film Award at the 10th Puchon International Fantastic Film Festival (PiFan).

+Marry my Dead Body was a 2022 Taiwanese LGBTQ+ action comedy that centered around a ghost marriage.

 Television

 In the television series The X-Files, 1996, Season 3, Episode 19 entitled Hell Money a story of Chinese ghost culture is spun around a black market organ procurement scheme.

+The Teenage Psychic is a Taiwanese mini-series that ran from 2017-2019 about a young medium who communicates with ghosts.
+It is a fun look into Taiwanese high school life and Taiwanese ghost culture.